 Applications are currently closed and will re-open early 2021

 Who can apply?

-Academics (at associate professor or full professorial level) and mid-career professionals (with an undergraduate qualification and minimum 10 years work experience) to undertake research and/or training in the United States for 3-4 months in any discipline.
+Academics (at associate professor or full professorial level) and mid-career professionals (with an undergraduate qualification and minimum 10 years’ work experience) to undertake research and/or training at one institute/university in the United States for a minimum of 3 and maximum of 4 months in any discipline.
 Please note that applicants can be considered for multiple awards by noting this in the Australian Applicant checklist and attaching it to your application.

 Scholarship entitlements vary per award; please see individual scholarships listed below for details.
 Awards generally include:

 - a living allowance